andym388/andym388/README.md

 ► Github Repo: <a href="https://github.com/andym388/a02_1team-profile">Source code for this React App</a><br>

 <b>⭐ Weather Wizard</b><br>
-Weather Wizard is a single-page web App that uses the 👉🏼 <a href="https://openweathermap.org/api">OpenWeatherMap API</a> to fetch weather data.<br>
+Weather Wizard is a client-side browser App that uses the 👉🏼 <a href="https://openweathermap.org/api">OpenWeatherMap API</a> to fetch weather data.<br>
-It can be deployed in GitHub and hosted as a dynamic website using GitHub Page.<br>
+It can be deployed in GitHub and hosted as a single-page website using GitHub Page.<br>
 When you enter in the name of a city, the app will fetch and display the weather data for that city.<br>
 When the weather app encounter an error event, an error message will be displayed.<br>
 When loading of weather data is occurring, an interim message will be displayed.<br>